Greening Bernal One Project at a Time

-How long have you been aĀ Bernal resident?
+How long have you been a resident of Bernal?

 What inspired you to launch Greening Projects?

-How do you engage with the community to ensure that the green spaces you create meet their needs?
+How do you engage with the community to ensure that the green spaces you create meet their needs and expectations?

-I garner buy-in from at least the neighboring property owners, which is also required by local public agencies and grant administrators.
-Then I try to make sure that we engage as many people as possible, especially underserved communities, who often do not speak English and do not understand the processes, such as being able to provide their input, the permitting and hearing process, as well as how design and construction works.
+I garner buy-in from at least the neighboring property owners, a requirement also shared by local public agencies and grant administrators.
+Then I try to ensure that we engage as many people as possible, especially underserved communities, who often do not speak English and do not understand the processes, such as providing their input, the permitting and hearing process, as well as how design and construction work.

 Can you tell us about some of your projects?

-- We are shutting down the 400 block of Ogden Avenue, between Folsom and Gates Streets, to thru traffic and turning the area into a park.
+- We are shutting down the 400 block of Ogden Avenue, between Folsom and Gates Streets, to through traffic and turning the area into a park.

-- We are adding more garden plots to the Good Prospect Community Garden on Prospect Street between Cortland and Santa Marina, as well as improving the site with more landscaping and a gathering area
+- We are expanding the Good Prospect Community Garden, located on Prospect Street between Cortland and Santa Marina, by adding more garden plots and improving the site with additional landscaping and a gathering area.

-- The vacant lot on CƩsar ChƔvez Street next to the 101 southbound ramps will be turned into a cyclist way station, as well as a site to honor the memory and work of CƩsar ChƔvez.
+- The vacant lot on César Chávez Street, next to the 101 southbound ramps, will be transformed into a cyclist way station, as well as a site to honor the memory and legacy of César Chávez.

-- We are working with the Carolina Street Median project to add more landscaping and provide a vista point on the south end of the median.
+- We are collaborating with the Carolina Street Median project to enhance the landscaping and create a vista point at the south end of the median.

 How do you measure the success of a green project beyond the completion of the physical space?